 Stephen F. Boutin has successfully defended numerous investment disputes involving complex limited partnerships, tax shelters and securities, and acted as lead litigation counsel for over 7,000 plaintiffs nationwide in a successful securities fraud action.
 He also successfully represented plaintiffs before FINRA, the New York Stock Exchange, the National Association of Securities Dealers and the Pacific Exchange.
+For over 40 years Steve has worked on myriad ag-related issues, disputes and lawsuits.
+He has proudly represented farming families, small agri-businesses and ranchers, as well as large agricultural entities, including serving as lead outside counsel for two ag cooperatives with global businesses.

 He began his path to practicing law by attending the University of California at Davis, King Hall Law School.
 After law school, Steve joined Downey, Brand, Seymour and Rohwer, a firm started by his grandfather, Stephen Downey.
 Steve started his legal career in business litigation, focusing on Constitutional, real property, contract, and sports issues.
 Early in his career he appeared before the First and Third Appellate District Courts and the Supreme Court of California and had numerous appellate court opinions published.
 He litigated cutting-edge issues and represented notable clients, including General Motors, McClatchy Newspapers, The State Bar of California, then-Assembly Speaker Willie Brown, CBS, “60 Minutes”, and Olympic Swimming Coach, Sherm Chavoor.
 In 1978, he was elevated to partnership at Downey, Brand.
 Within five years he had earned Martindale-Hubbell’s highest rating, AV, and was elected to the firm’s Executive Committee.